The RWS Foundation

 Getting on Their Radar

 Collaborative partnership model: The Foundation seeks relationships that go beyond financial support.
 Their partnership with CLEAR Global includes sharing internal resources, language specialists, and project managers.
-Organizations offering opportunities for RWS employee engagement and skills-based volunteering may be more attractive.
+Organisations offering opportunities for RWS employee engagement and skills-based volunteering may be more attractive.

 Decision Timeline